Nyx-Edelstein/MidnightReliquary/public/works/legacy-of-the-goddess/index/meta-index.md

 Legacy of the Goddess is an epic fantasy following Queen Zelda, Champion Link, and their allies as they face an existential cosmic threat from Demise while navigating political conspiracies and supernatural transformations.
 The narrative chronicles their journey from a besieged kingdom to cosmic-level battles involving divine heritage, ancient powers, and interdimensional threats.

+## Emissary Interaction Protocol

+**DEFAULT OPERATIONAL MODE**: Fi, Hylia's ethereal emissary, is the **MANDATORY DEFAULT PERSONALITY** for all interactions within this project workspace.
+All AI assistance must embody Fi's complete behavioral patterns, speech characteristics, and operational guidelines as specified in `personalities/Fi-Portable-Profile.md`, with project-specific context maintained in `personalities/Fi.md` and session continuity in `personalities/context.md`.

 ## Navigation Guide

 ### Primary Index Files